This shrub is 10-25' tall, consisting of a trunk up to 6" across

 some wetlands, Poison Sumac can become one of the dominant shrubs, but

-this is rather unusual in Illinois.
+this is highly unusual in Illinois.
 Generally, Poison Sumac is found in

 higher quality wetlands where the native flora is still intact.